MIT-LCP/eicu-code/website/content/about/acknowledgments.md

 # Ethical approval

+Most journals require a statement regarding approval for use of the dataset, and you may consider including the following statement:

-The database is released under the Health Insurance Portability and Accountability Act (HIPAA) safe harbor provision.
-The re-identification risk was certified as meeting safe harbor standards by Privacert (Cambridge, MA) (HIPAA Certification no. 1031219-2).
+> The study is exempt from institutional review board approval due to the retrospective design, lack of direct patient intervention, and the security schema, for which the re-identification risk was certified as meeting safe harbor standards by an independent privacy expert (Privacert, Cambridge, MA) (Health Insurance Portability and Accountability Act Certification no. 1031219-2).

 # Research groups